Kotshila: Transport

-State Highway 4A running from Tulin to Chas Morh (both in the Purulia district) passes through Kotshila.
+State Highway 4A running from Tulin to Chas More (both in the Purulia district) passes through Kotshila.

 The NSC Bose Gomoh-Hatia line of the South Eastern Railway passes through this CD block and there are stations at Kotshila and Jhalda.
 The Purulia-Kotshila branch line connects to the NSC Bose Gomoh-Hatia line at Kotshila.

 Education

-Kotshila Mahavidyalaya at Jiudaru is affiliated to Sidho Kanho Birsha University.
+Kotshila Mahavidyalaya at Jiudaru is affiliated with Sidho Kanho Birsha University.

 Healthcare

 Muralhar Kotshila Rural Hospital, with 30 beds, is the major government medical facility in the Jhalda II CD block.